SaguadoDev/hardhat-smartcontract-lottery/README.md

 # Hardhat Smart Contract Lottery

-This project demonstrates a decentralized lottery system using Hardhat, Solidity, and Chainlink VRF (Verifiable Random Function) and Chainlink Keepers.
+This project demonstrates a decentralized lottery system using Hardhat, Solidity, and Chainlink VRF and Chainlink Keepers.

 ## Project Structure